Emotional Eating: Why It Happens and How to Manage It

 - Emotions and stress level

 We all emotional eat sometimes.
-Even dietitians.
+Even Dietitians.
 This is because we are not robots that eat solely for the purpose of nourishment, otherwise people would eat a perfectly balanced meal plan at all times.

 Some amount of emotional eating is normal and just fine.
 Emotional eating is only a problem if you know you are regularly stuffing uncomfortable emotions with food and eating in a way that is uncomfortable for you and negatively influencing your health.